Cipher7/cipher7.github.io/_posts/2025-11-18-Code-in-the-Middle.md

 EDR can subscribe to kernel-level notifications for process creation, thread spawning, image loading, and other operations, EDR drivers gain a privileged vantage point that is significantly more difficult to evade than user-mode hooks.
 Kernel callbacks are **notification subscription mechanisms** that allow kernel-mode drivers to register functions that the Windows kernel automatically invokes when specific system events occur.

-This concept has the best metaphorical understanding given by : [https://www.100daysofredteam.com/p/quick-introduction-to-kernel-callbacks-red-team](https://www.100daysofredteam.com/p/quick-introduction-to-kernel-callbacks-red-team)
+This concept has the best metaphorical understanding given by : [Uday Mittal](https://www.100daysofredteam.com/p/quick-introduction-to-kernel-callbacks-red-team)

-“Think of kernel callbacks as subscribers to system events—just like how people subscribe to notifications from a YouTube channel.
+> “Think of kernel callbacks as subscribers to system events—just like how people subscribe to notifications from a YouTube channel.
 When an event occurs (such as a new video being uploaded), the subscribers (kernel callbacks) are notified and can take action.”
+> <p style="text-align:right">-Uday Mittal</p>

 Characteristics :